youtube/cobalt/cobalt/site/docs/gen/cobalt/doc/performance_tuning.md

 memory allocations.
 It should be carefully evaluated however whether dlmalloc performs better or worse than your system allocator, in terms of both memory fragmentation efficiency as well as runtime performance.
-To use dlmalloc, you should adjust your starboard_platform.gyp file to use the Starboard [`starboard/memory.h`](../../starboard/memory.h) function implementations defined in [`starboard/shared/dlmalloc/`](../../starboard/shared/dlmalloc).
-To use your system allocator, you should adjust your starboard_platform.gyp file to use the Starboard [`starboard/memory.h`](../../starboard/memory.h) function implementations defined in [`starboard/shared/iso/`](../../starboard/shared/iso).
+To use dlmalloc, you should adjust your `starboard_platform` target to use the Starboard [`starboard/memory.h`](../../starboard/memory.h) function implementations defined in [`starboard/shared/dlmalloc/`](../../starboard/shared/dlmalloc).
+To use your system allocator, you should adjust your `starboard_platform` target to use the Starboard [`starboard/memory.h`](../../starboard/memory.h) function implementations defined in [`starboard/shared/iso/`](../../starboard/shared/iso).